Roberto-Orazi/BaSP-M2023/README.md

 This folder is for the semanal practice number two.

 ```
-In this repository its gonna be the html files for the landing page of MegaRocket SA
+In this folder its gonna be the html files for the landing page of MegaRocket SA
-It still remaining the css files
 ```

 ### Features